markvertra/jocdetrons/readme.md

 Usage Instructions

-Load the game at [Link](https://markvertra.github.io/jocdetrons/)and click one player!
+Load the game at [(https://markvertra.github.io/jocdetrons/)] , click one player and follow the instructiosn in game!

-Build you character, train to make her stronger and visit Old Town to upgrade her special
+Build you character, train to make her stronger and visit Old Town to upgrade her specials.

+Fight battles and if you win 4, face off against the Night King.

 ---